psycopg/psycopg2/doc/src/cursor.rst

         .. note::

-            According to the |DBAPI|_, the exception raised for a cursor out of bound should have been :exc:`!IndexError`.
+            According to the |DBAPI|_, the exception raised for a cursor out of bound should have been `!IndexError`.
 The best option is probably to catch both exceptions in your code::

                 try: